Back to LiftMaster Guides

 Understand the LED Indicators

-LiftMaster safety sensors have two components.
+LiftMaster safety sensors are mounted on the inside of the garage door tracks, one on each side, about 6 inches from the floor.
+They have two components.
 The sending sensor has an amber or yellow LED and emits the infrared beam.
 The receiving sensor has a green LED and detects the beam.
 Both LEDs solid means the system is working normally.
 If the green LED is blinking or off the receiving sensor is not detecting the beam properly.

 2